Which means of transport to use au Portugal?

 In Covilhã in the Serra d'Estrela or in Coimbra for example (and in other cities and villages) there are free elevators to reach the upper and lower city instead of having to climb on foot.

-Beware of cabs that may charge you for a ride without turning on the meter.
-The drivers are obliged to turn it on.
-Check before getting in and if not, change cabs.
+Beware of cabs that may charge you for a journey without turning on the meter.
+Drivers are obliged to turn it on.
+Be sure to check before you get in, and if not, change cabs.